-The General Data Protection Regulation (GDPR) provides for a legal framework of responsibilities on organisations (including schools and colleges) and employers, and rights for individuals (including teachers) with regard to ensuring privacy and confidentiality.

-The GDPR requires organisations to process personal data fairly and lawfully, based on eight principles (see Annex), in order to protect the interests of individuals whose personal data is being processed.
+The Data Protection Act 1998 provides a legal framework of responsibilities on organisations (including schools and colleges) and employers, and rights for individuals (including teachers) with regard to ensuring privacy and confidentiality.
+The Act requires organisations to process personal data fairly and lawfully, based on eight principles (see Annex) to protect the interests of individuals whose personal data is being processed.

-Schools, colleges and other organisations are defined under the GDPR as' data controllers' and are thereby responsible for ensuring the security and integrity of personal data that they hold or process.
-The GDPR imposes a duty on schools and colleges to take appropriate steps to prevent the unauthorised or unlawful processing of personal data and to safeguard against the accidental loss or destruction of, or damage to, personal data.
-Regardless of the arrangements or method for the storage, processing or transmission of personal data, the school/college, as the data controller, is responsible for compliance with the provisions of the GDPR.
+Schools, colleges and other organisations are defined under the Act as 'data controllers' and are thereby responsible for ensuring the security and integrity of personal data that they hold or process.
+The Act imposes a duty on schools and colleges to take appropriate steps to prevent the unauthorised or unlawful processing of personal data and to safeguard against the accidental loss or destruction of, or damage to, personal data.
+Regardless of the arrangements or method for the storage, processing or transmission of personal data, the school/college, as the data controller, is responsible for compliance with the provisions of the Data Protection Act.

-Your Shared Responsibility
+Your Shared Responsibility -